 The Montessori philosophy is rooted in the natural world.
 One way we honor this is with our vegetable garden, where the children will work to grow food that can be used in the school community, or donated to local food banks.

-Our school embraces and respects diversity.
+Diversity, equity and inclusion are goals that our entire school community works toward.
 With daily lessons of grace and courtesy, our children grow to understand and respect one another and to appreciate each other's differences.
-To this end, it is our goal to create, maintain and grow a scholarship program to assist families with limited resources.
+Many Rivers Montessori offers financial aid to help make a Montessori education affordable for all.

 Many Rivers Montessori opened in September 2014.
-We invite you and your children to help write our history from the start!
-The teachers, parents, and community members that came together to found this non-profit private school would love to have you join them.
-Be a part of launching a community-based school committed to earning accreditation from Association Montessori International (AMI-USA) and the Independent Schools Association of the Central States (ISACS) that will enrich the lives of children in Duluth for generations to come!
+We invite you and your children to help write our history as a vibrant part of our community!
+The teachers, parents, and community members that came together to found this non-profit private school welcome you.
+Our community-oriented school has earned hard-won Recognition from Association Montessori International (AMI-USA), and is in the process of becoming fully accredited through the Independent Schools Association of the Central States (ISACS).
+Our dream is to build a school that will enrich the educational environment for children in Duluth for generations to come.

 The philosophy that guides Montessori teaching is "cosmic education."
 In other words, all subjects are interconnected and seamlessly flow together.
 We strive for fluidity.
 One of the great lessons given in many Montessori classrooms each year is the work of water, especially the river.
 The children are continually reminded that rivers carve, carry and deposit.
 These actions have powerfully shaped our surroundings.
 Rivers also connect with the way Montessori education presents history through geography, as rivers bring people together.
 Every great civilization has formed near a river or body of water.

 Our amazing city of Duluth, Minnesota is built around many, many rivers.
 Our school, like a river, will shape the community around it — and this will become our history.